Purdue-ISL/Flexile/README.md

 The main configuration file specifies the scheme.
 The topology configuration file specifies the topology information including the capacity file, the traffic file and the tunnel file.
 See ./_config/main.yaml and ./_config/b4_config.yaml for more detailed format.

-Currently supported schemes (updating): Teavar, Smore, Smore_connected, Flexile
+Currently supported schemes (updating): Teavar, Smore, Smore_connected, FlexileIP

 ## Configuration file and data file